-Research in the Marty Lab is centered on characterization of membrane proteins by mass spectrometry.
+Research in the Marty Lab is centered on characterization of membrane proteins and antimicrobial peptides by mass spectrometry.
 Our lab works at the interface of chemistry and biochemistry, combining cutting-edge analytical methodologies with biotechnology.

 Prof. Marty on NPR

 Prof. Marty sat down with Arizona Public Media to discuss their new work with antimicrobial peptides with Prof. Leslie Tolbert.
 Listen to the interview here: https://radio.azpm.org/p/radio-azscience/2019/8/23/157065-episode-196-molecules-and-the-battle-against-bacteria/.

 Congratulations to Prof. Marty on receiving an NSF CAREER award!
 This will fund new work in the lab on using native MS to study interactions of membrane active compounds such as antimicrobial peptides with lipid nanodiscs.
 It also supports ongoing development of UniDec.
 New tutorials for UniDec will be coming soon.
 Finally, it also supports development of the ASEMS-V program to engage Veterans in STEM Research in collaboration with the University of Arizona ASEMS program and the VETS center.
 Stay tuned...

 New Article in Analytical Chemistry

 Congrats to Larry, Elaine, Julia, and Will on their new article in Analytical Chemistry on using native MS to study antimicrobial peptide complex formation and lipid interactions in nanodiscs.
 It launches a new direction in the Marty lab on studying antimicrobial peptides in intact nanodiscs by native MS.